hereismari/playing-games-with-tfjs/README.md

 ## About it

 This is a small and simple project that uses [deeplearn.js](https://deeplearnjs.org) to play a couple of games.
-[Here](#) you can learn how to add your own game.
+[Here](https://github.com/mari-linhares/teachable-machine-games/blob/master/README.md#adding-your-own-game) you can learn how to add your own game.

 ## Run it yourself!

-Currently I don't have a server running thisdemo, but you can run it locally.
+Currently I don't have a server running this demo, but you can run it locally.

 First install the javascript dependencies by running
 ```